 Smaller datasets require less storage space, saving costs on hardware and maintenance.

-With the right test data management tools, creating subsets is typically a lot faster than replicating entire databases, so test environments can be provisioned more rapidly.
+With the right test data management software, creating subsets is typically a lot faster than replicating entire databases, so test environments can be provisioned more rapidly.

 By concentrating on data relevance, data teams benefit from more effective testing and fewer defects.